France says it has killed senior al-Qaeda North Africa operative in Mali

 The former Malian army colonel, also known as Bamoussa Diarra, was a right-hand man of Iyad Ag Ghali, the leader of Mali’s most prominent jihadi group, Jama’at Nusrat al-Islam wal-Muslimin (JNIM), which has repeatedly attacked soldiers and civilians in Mali and neighbouring Burkina Faso.

-Moussa, who was on the U.S. terrorism list, was killed on Tuesday after an operation involving ground troops and helicopters and comes after a series of operations that have seen French forces kill dozens of Islamist fighters in recent weeks.
+Moussa, who was listed on U.S. and United Nations lists of designated terrorists, was killed on Tuesday after an operation involving ground troops and helicopters.

 “This is a major success in the fight against terrorism,” Parly said.